ceautery/ceautery.github.io/src/blog/apl.md

 2
 ```

-The reduce function (f / B) puts function f between pairs of elements of B, the same way other language's reduce functions work. " + / 1 2 3 4" expands to "1 + 2 + 3 + 4".
+The reduce function (`f / B`) puts function f between pairs of elements of B, the same way other language's reduce functions work. ` + / 1 2 3 4` expands to `1 + 2 + 3 + 4`.
 Combining reduce with iota, we can sum the numbers from 1 to 10 with this brief command:

 ```apl
       +/ ⍳ 10